Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 date: '2019-01-26'
 ---

-I'm sure everyone with at least some background in C# is aware of extension methods — a nice feature that lets developers extend existing types with new methods.
+I'm sure that everyone with at least some background in C# is aware of extension methods — a nice feature that lets developers extend existing types with new methods.

 This is extremely convenient in case you want to add functionality to types that you don't have control over.
 In fact, I think everyone at some point authored extensions for the base class library just to make some things more accessible.

-But besides the more obvious use cases, there are a few other interesting patterns that directly rely on extension methods, showing how they can be used in a slightly less conventional way.
+But besides the more obvious use cases, there are a few other interesting patterns that directly rely on extension methods, and show how they can be used in a slightly less conventional way.

 ## Adding methods to enums